RothkopfLab/imgstats-frontiersin/README.md

-# Statistics of the natural input to the visual system (Straub & Rothkopf, submitted)
+# Looking for image statistics (Straub & Rothkopf, submitted)
 This repository contains code for reproducing the results from our paper.
 It consists three main parts.

 ## 1. Simulating virtual agents